 This acknowledgment came too late for Ms Fahey.
 The HSE contested her case for years, forcing her to lose her anonymity and privacy.
 This refusal to accept liability occurred even though the delay caused Ms Fahey’s chances of survival to drop from 90% to 35%.

 Delays and failing to diagnose breast cancer makes recovery a more arduous process, and can sometimes prove deadly.
-Families place their loved one’s lives in the hands of medical professionals and expect at the very least, reasonable care to be exercised, all too often these families are let down.
+Families place their loved one’s lives in the hands of medical professionals and expect at the very least, reasonable care to be exercised.

 Ms Fahey’s case against the HSE and Barrington’s settled out of court in October 2012.
 Seven years after her first misdiagnosis.

-If you or a loved one have been a victim of such a failure, legal advice and guidance is available from the team at Power Solicitors.
+If you or a loved one have concerns about your medical care, legal advice and guidance is available from the team at Power Solicitors.
 We, at Power Solicitors have unparalleled experience in the area of missed and delay diagnoses and welcome your call.

 Please contact Melanie Power direct on 061-513055, or through email: [email protected]